AntonAks/sdbx/README.md

 - **Client-side encryption** - Files are encrypted in your browser before upload (AES-256-GCM)
 - **One-time download** - Each file can only be downloaded once, then it's automatically deleted
-- **Zero-knowledge** - The server never sees your encryption key or unencrypted files
+- **Zero-knowledge** - The server never sees your encryption key, filenames, or unencrypted files
 - **No registration** - No accounts, no email, no tracking
 - **Self-destructing** - Files expire after 1, 12, or 24 hours
 - **Privacy-first** - Built with privacy as the core principle